-All medication records should be referenced back to a doctor's prescription, and the service must obtain an up to date reference of current medication prescribed for each individual service user.
-A copy of the original prescription is stored with the MAR sheet (if staff is in charge of ordering).
+All medication records should be referenced back to a doctor's prescription, and the service must obtain an up-to-date reference of current medication prescribed for each individual service user.
+A copy of the original prescription is stored with the MAR sheet (if staff oversees ordering).

-If the service user receives a CMS service then the pharmacist will also provide a preprinted MAR sheet, these are generally used for a 28 day period until complete.
+If the service user receives a CMS service, then the pharmacist will also provide a preprinted MAR sheet, these are generally used for a 28-day period until complete.
 The MAR sheet should have printed on it the quantity of medication(s) dispensed on that occasion.